 Income Tax and RMDs

 RMDs are typically subject to Federal (and maybe state) income tax for the year of distribution.
-They are taxed at ordinary income tax rates, even if the funds represent long-term capital gain or qualifying dividends from stock held within the plan.
+They are taxed at ordinary income tax rates.
 In some cases, there are special rules for capital gain treatment on distributions from retirement plans.